-There are many steps we go through when we see a mother and baby at our clinic – one of them is to show mothers how to use, what I call, breast compressions.
+There are many steps we go through when we see a mother and baby at our clinic – one of them is to show the mother how to adjust the baby’s latch so that the baby is able to stimulate the release of milk and increase the milk flow to the baby.
+Another is to show mothers how to use, what I call, breast compressions.

 Compression of the breast is an easy and effective method of getting more breastmilk to the baby when the baby is latched on to the breast.
-A baby may be on the breast, but not necessarily drinking milk.
-A baby latched on, and making sucking movements, does not mean the baby is getting milk.
+A baby is not getting milk from the simply because the baby is latched on and making sucking motions.
 Watch this video of a mother of a two day old baby doing breast compressions.